-Back to live trading after an exhausting couple of weeks that introduced 7 new hotel rooms to our business.
+Back to live trading after an exhausting couple of weeks that introduced seven new hotel rooms to our business.
 For the extent of the renovation See the hotel blog.

-In trades, we started this week with a day of back testing.
-We then missed a trade day and later in the week had to change our normal routine to a later trade start of mid afternoon.
+In trades, we started this week with a day of backtesting.
+We then missed a trading day and later in the week had to change our usual routine to a later trade start of mid-afternoon.

-The reduced activity in the market after the interest rate exhaustion meant that we needed to reduce our chart bars from our usual 5, 3, 2 or 1 minute bars down to 23 second bars.
+The reduced activity in the market after the interest rate exhaustion meant that we needed to cut our chart bars from our usual 5, 3, 2 or 1-minute bars down to 23-second bars.
 At 23 seconds we could get a read on the chart.
 The issue now is finding a trade that provides at least a 16 pip move, our smallest scalp in the GBP USD chart.

-From that experience this week (Thursday after the UK interest rate decision and Friday after the USA non-farm payroll) we have introduced 3 brief but important points to our strategy page on exits.
+From that experience this week (Thursday after the UK interest rate decision and Friday after the USA non-farm payroll) we have introduced three brief but essential points to our strategy page on exits.

-If we hadn’t traded the 23 second chart the exit strategy points may not have been as defined or obvious to us.
+If we hadn’t traded the 23-second chart, the exit strategy points might not have been as defined or evident to us.
 Using these same exit strategies in the higher time frame charts, which we will do this coming week as our routine is back to normal, will minimise unnecessary loss and sharpen profit taking.

 Note added March 2018.
 With two of us working well as a practised team the extremely low charts were interesting to experiment.
 These days the lowest chart I use is 5-minute bars occasionally 1-minute looking for an express breakout entry.